karnakvt/CollectedWriting/07 2 months later.md

 "Consider it a gift of goodwill, consider it an apology, consider it a parting gift or a way to honour the spirit of your dear companion.
 The fates are not finished toying with you, Clara, and seeing you succeed is of personal interest to me.
 Whether you like it or not, you still cannot channel magic yourself, and will need a patron for your upcoming trials.
 So, if it is your will, call to us again when you seek to draw on our power and we will give you gifts untold as we dance gaily to your music.
 Or, sign your soul to Yarlin and take him as your lover, wrap him around your finger and suck his magic dry.
 As a font of power, there are many patrons who will be keen to court you.
 In any case, for tonight, play for your father, and rediscover your music."
 Titania's voice giggled sweetly as the shadowy figure sucked into itself and vanished.
 A small whisper in the air, "As I said when we first met, Clara.
 A woman ought to have choices, wouldn't you say?"

 Clara felt herself smile softly, as she clutched the old violin to her chest.
-"Thank you... pink haired bitch...
+"Thank you...
 Titania."